Alpha Software Blog

 healthcare-629774960Building Dependable, High-Performing Secure Apps with Advanced Reporting Capabilities

 At Alpha, we build secure, low-code mobile app solutions for customers every day.
 Alpha TransForm (for non-developers) and Alpha Anywhere (for developers) are built on a trusted mobile app development platform used by thousands of companies worldwide, and are ideal for building mission-critical mobile apps.
 Each is ideally suited for enterprise-level app development.
 Alpha TransForm helps business users craft online or offline mobile apps in minutes that leverage a trusted app development platform to utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture -- such as polling -- on mobile devices.
 Alpha Anywhere has the unique ability to rapidly create mobile-optimized forms and field apps that can easily access and integrate with any database or web service and can exploit built-in role-based security or robust offline functionality.
-Learn more and take a free 30-day trial.
+Learn more and take a free license.

 Prev Post Image